 In fig. \ref{fig:wvgpert} we see the results of the sensitivity analysis for the best straight and bent waveguide configurations.
-In both cases, but particularly in the straight waveguide case, we see that the optimal design is very robust to random perturbations of the device parameters as $p$ needed to be increased to $\geq 0.39$ to see an appreciable loss in functionality.
+In both cases we see that the optimal design is very robust to random perturbations of the device parameters as $p$ needs to be increased to $\geq 0.38$ to see an appreciable loss in functionality.
 Some of the rods in this case are so greatly altered that at the peak plasma density at the center of the plasma rods the permittivity drops as low as -1.5 where before the perturbations it was -0.7, and likewise many of the rods are nearly completely inactivated.
 The field plots show a very minor increase in loss to the surroundings and a drop in transmission at the corerct port, but even when 3 of the 10 perturbed devices failed, the average drop in transmission among the perturbed devices was only -4.67\% in the straight waveguide case and -3.45\% in the bent waveguide case.
-Keeping experimental error within $\sim 39\%$ is well within current capabilities and so we can assume that this particular non-ideal factor will not hinder experimental realization of these designs.
+Keeping experimental error within $\sim 38\%$ is well within current capabilities and so we can assume that this particular non-ideal factor will not hinder experimental realization of these designs.

 The results demonstrated in Figs. \ref{fig:straightguides}, \ref{fig:bentguides}, and \ref{fig:wvgpert} are reassuring.
 As mentioned before, simple waveguides such as these can serve as building blocks for more complicated devices, and strong performance like what we see here with very conservative operating conditions opens up many possibilities.
 It is also important here to remind the reader that unlike most devices produced via inverse design, the PMM geometry allows a single device to perform both functions as the plasma elements can be tuned electronically.
 As an example, quickly switching between the straight and bent propagation mode could enable the design of transistor-like optical switches that are experimentally feasible.
 The square lattice PMM configuration is capable of more than just waveguiding, however, as we will explore in the next subsection.